1941: Counter Attack

 1941: Counter Attack is a 1990 vertically scrolling shooter video game developed and published by Capcom for arcades.
 It is the prequel to 1942, and the third game in the 194X series.
+A conversion for the SuperGrafx was published in 1991.

-It was ported to the SuperGrafx in 1991 and to GameTap.
-It was released on Capcom Classics Collection Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for PlayStation 2 and Xbox.
+1941: Counter Attack is included in Capcom Classics Collection Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for PlayStation 2 and Xbox.
 It was followed by 19XX: The War Against Destiny in 1996.